tahmid-chowdhury/SOFE4630U-MS2/README.md

         * The first is called **Split** that splits each line into list of words using a custom class implemented in lines 50:63.
         * The second is called **PairWithOne** that converts each word into a key/value pair which the key is the word and the value is 1.
 This stage is used a inline function that takes a word **x** and return the tuple **(x,1)**.
         * The first two stages are Map operations which takes a single input and produce a single or multiple outputs.
-        * The third stage is a Reduce stage that will combine tuples having the same key (word) and them apply the **sum** function over the values to generate a new tuple of a word as a key and the count as the value.
+        * The third stage is a Reduce stage that will combine tuples having the same key (word) and then apply the **sum** function over the values to generate a new tuple of a word as a key and the count as the value.
-    * Line 102 append a new stage to the pipeline.
+    * Line 102 append another stage to the pipeline.
 The stage implements another Map operation that executes a customized function defined in lines 99 and 100 to convert each tuple to a string.
     * A final stage is used to save the output (list of strings) to a text file.

     ![](images/df9.jpg)